DarkCypher777/Note-Taker/README.md

 ## Setup

-When seting up make sure to change the password in connection.js to what your mysql password is.
+When seting up make sure to change the password in connection.js to what your MySQL password is.

 Next, install the application dependencies.